Can a beginner make money playing esports?

 Even in countries with booming esports sectors, it's not always easy to find a low-level league willing to take on new talent.
 This makes climbing through the ranks almost impossible.
 Thankfully, the online world and Esports event management streaming platforms have made it relatively easy for solitary gamers to flex their joystick muscles and attract the attention of talent scouts and established teams.

 One of the easiest ways to promote yourself and showcase your skills is to get into streaming.
-Twitch is without doubt the best platform for esports wannabees to utilize.
+Twitch is without doubt the best platform for esports wannabees to utilise.
 In addition to being home to a thriving gaming community, Twitch also allows streamers to monetise their content.
 By becoming a Twitch affiliate or leveraging advertising revenues, you can generate a steady income to tide you over until you're signed up with a competitive team.

 Putting in the practice

 Going pro is only a realistic prospect for those players ready to commit to a career in esports.
 Even the most proficient players need to maintain a rigorous training regimen to keep their skills sharp.
 Many professionals and esports coaches recommend committing to around 8-10 hours of practice a day.
 If you're having to balance a full-time day job, this probably isn't realistic.
 Nonetheless, you should be setting aside at least 2-3 hours every day for practice.
 You should also be keeping an eye on the professional esports circuit.
-Check for the latest CSGO or LoL schedule at 1337 Pro and set aside time to watch the experts in action.

 Want to make more money from home, online or need a side hustle?